 Water Body Type: Freshwater Lake

 On February 20, 2021, a dog (referred to as C1) swam in Lake Travis, a reservoir on the Colorado River in central Texas (Figure B.3-1) and died from suspected neurotoxicosis.
 Symptoms were consistent with ingestion of cyanobacteria (trembling, inability to stand, panting, vomiting, and stumbling).
 On February 21, 2021, the Lower Colorado River Authority (LCRA) received a report of the dog death, and given the symptoms, promptly investigated the site.
+Full publication documenting this case can be found here.

 Figure B.3- 1.
 Map of the Highland Lakes, a series of lakes located along the Lower Colorado River in central Texas.